 - Act fairly, honestly and tactfully and treat all those you come into contact with at, or through, work with dignity, respect and with courtesy.

-- Deal properly with property and money of Family Rights Group or its service users.
+- Deal correctly with property and money of Family Rights Group or any member of the public.

 - Promote and maintain the good name and reputation of Family Rights Group.